Pmelo22/Pmelo22/README.md

 # Hello!
 I'm Patrick 👋

-I am a developer with experience in web development and data science.
-Passionate about learning new technologies and solving real-world problems with code.
+I am a developer with experience in web development, back-end development and databases.
+Personal passion for economics, sports and books.

 ---